-With a scheduled release date of May 21st, It won’t be long until players and collectors alike will be getting their hands on the latest DBS CG booster set, Supreme Rivalry.
+Supreme Rivalry is now out with players and collectors alike getting their hands on the latest DBS CG booster set.
 This time around, Bandai has been very generous with sharing the cards of this particular set, which may have been spurred on by fears of the set leaking, as was the case with the Battle Evolution Booster and its ‘Heroines Lineage’ secret rare.
 Because of this transparency, we have a full list of the DBS CG Supreme Rivalry SPRs (Special Rares) that players will want to look out for when opening their boosters.

 King Vegeta’s Imposing Presence